RMaarefdoust/universal/README.md

 ## Structure of the tree

 The universal library contains a set of functional groups to organize the development and validation of different number systems.
-Each number system type has a single include file that brings together the arithmetic number type and all the extensions that *Universal* has standardized so that working with numeric types is more productive.
-For example, facilities for number traits, an arithmetic exception hierarchy, number system attributes, manipulators, and finally, a math library specialized for the type.
+Each number system type has a single include file that combines the arithmetic number type and all the extensions that *Universal* has standardized to make working with numeric types more productive.
+For example, facilities for number traits, an arithmetic exception hierarchy, number system attributes, manipulators, and a math library specialized for the type.

 The number system types are categorized as _static_ or _elastic_.
 Static types are arithmetic types that have a constant, that is _static_ size, and thus can be used for sharing composite data structures,